Components - Skeleton

 /packages/skeleton-reactReactVite/React

 The purpose of our component packages is two-fold.
 First, they house and export the full set of components available to that framework.
-Additionally, each project contains a dedicated app framework.
+Additionally, each project contains a dedicated meta-framework.
 This is used to test the components in their native environment.
 Use these projects as a sandbox to test and iterate before adding the components to the public facing Astro-base documentation website.

 Dev Server